Event-Driven Architecture

 The 24-hour/72-hour trap

-If your subscriber is down for longer than the retention period, those events are GONE.
-In CTA scenarios, always design for this: What is the recovery strategy if the subscriber misses events beyond the retention window?
-Options include: full data reconciliation job, alerting when subscriber lag exceeds threshold, or hybrid approach combining CDC with periodic batch sync.
+If your subscriber is down longer than the retention period, those events are gone.
+Always design for this: What is the recovery strategy when the subscriber misses events beyond the retention window?
+Options: full data reconciliation job, alerting when subscriber lag exceeds a threshold, or a hybrid approach combining CDC with periodic batch sync.

 Event-Driven Decision Flowchart